 On the international front, she worked with fruit scientists and visited farms in Europe, South America, Africa and Asia.
 In 2010, she took a sabbatical study at the University of KwaZulu Natal for six months.
 In 2011, she worked with USAID to help Serbian growers develop production practices for fresh fruit production.
 In 2015 she hosted the XI Rubus and Ribes Symposium and edited the Proceedings of the symposium.

-To date, Dr. Fernandez has advised 2 post doctoral scientists, 1 visiting scholar, 6 PhD students and 15 MS students.
+To date, Dr. Fernandez has advised 3 post doctoral scientists, 1 visiting scholar, 7 PhD (4 as primary mentor) students and 15 MS (6 as primary mentor) students.
 She has published numerous peer reviewed articles and hundreds of extension electronic and hard copy publications.
-She has released red raspberry variety, ‘Nantahala’ in 2007 and one blackberry, ‘Von’ in 2012 and two strawberry cultivars to be named in 2018 or 2019.
+She has released red raspberry variety, ‘Nantahala’ one blackberry, ‘Von’ and two strawberry cultivars ‘Rocco’ and ‘Liz’.